Siemens Velaro: Velaro D (DB Class 407 / ICE 3MS)

 In December 2008 Deutsche Bahn signed a €500 million order for 15 trainsets.
-The train's production stages were presented to the press in Krefeld on 28 April 2010, and three completed cars were displayed by Siemens on 22 September 2010 at InnoTrans.
-In June 2011, Deutsche Bahn ordered an additional Velaro D set (increasing the total to 16) in order to replace an ICE3MF set damaged in an accident in August 2010.
+The train's production stages were presented to the press in Krefeld on 28 April 2010, and three completed cars were displayed by Siemens on September 22, 2010 at InnoTrans.
+In June 2011, Deutsche Bahn ordered an additional Velaro D set (increasing the total to 16) to replace a Clas 406 set damaged in an accident in August 2010.

-Velaro D was meant to go into service starting December 2011 on services from Frankfurt to southern France via the new LGV Rhin-Rhône, and subsequently within Germany and on other international services to France, Belgium, Switzerland and the Netherlands.
-Due to a series of delays in manufacturing and licensing no Velaro D trainsets were in service as of November 2012 and there was no schedule for their delivery.
-Only in December 2013 the first four trains delivered to DB were licensed for domestic operation as multiple units and started with passenger traffic.
-Four more trains were due to be delivered in spring 2014, whereas the remainder of eight trains shall be used for test runs in France and Belgium to gain type approval there.
+The Velaro D was meant to enter into service in December 2011 on services from Frankfurt to southern France via the new LGV Rhin-Rhône, and subsequently within Germany and on other international services to France, Belgium, Switzerland and the Netherlands.
+Due to a series of delays in manufacturing and certification, no Velaro D trainsets were in service as of November 2012 and there was no schedule for their delivery.
+Only in December 2013 the first four trains delivered to DB were certified for domestic operation as multiple units and started passenger service.
+Four more trains were due to be delivered in spring 2014, whereas the remainder of eight trains were used for test runs in France and Belgium to gain type approval there.

-The specification of the Velaro D allows its access to the Channel Tunnel, enabling DB to use it on the services it plans to operate from London to Amsterdam and Frankfurt.
-Deutsche Bahn submitted safety documentation for the operation of Velaro D high speed trainsets through the Channel Tunnel to the Intergovernmental Commission in July 2011, which in June 2013 granted a licence for passenger trains to DB.
+The specification of the Velaro D allows it to use the Channel Tunnel, enabling DB to use it on the services it planned to operate from London to Amsterdam and Frankfurt.
+Deutsche Bahn submitted safety documentation for the operation of Velaro D high speed trainsets through the Channel Tunnel to the Intergovernmental Commission in July 2011.
+It received approval in June 2013 but cancelled plans to operate trains to London.

 In 2012 and 2013, Siemens discussed with Deutsche Bahn the delivery of one more Velaro D set, free of charge, as compensation for the delivery and certification delays.
 This train was originally built for test purposes and features a different propulsion setup, utilizing permanent magnet AC synchronous motors as opposed to the traditional AC asynchronous motors.
 Siemens stated that this will allow a reduction in the number of propulsion units per train, while still maintaining train performance.